open-telemetry/opentelemetry-specification/specification/common/common.md

 both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

-### Attribute Naming
+## Attribute and Label Naming

+_This section applies to Resource, Span and Log attribute names (also known as the "attribute keys") and to keys of Metric labels.
+For brevity within this section when we use the term "name" without an adjective it is implied to mean "attribute name or metric label key"._

-Attribute name (also known as the "attribute key") MUST be a valid Unicode sequence.
+Every name MUST be a valid Unicode sequence.

+_Note: we merely require that the names are represented as Unicode sequences.
+This specification does not define how exactly the Unicode sequences are encoded.
+The encoding can vary from one programming language to another and from one wire format to another.
+Use the idiomatic way to represent Unicode in the particular programming language or wire format._

-Attribute names SHOULD follow these rules:
+Names SHOULD follow these rules:

 - Use namespacing to avoid name clashes.
 Delimit the namespaces using a dot character.
 For example `service.version` denotes the service version where